vishalnotfound/shl-recommendation-AI/README.md

-# SHL Conversational Assessment Recommender
+# SHL Conversational Assessment Recommendation Engine

 A stateless FastAPI service that acts as a conversational AI agent for recommending SHL assessment products.
 Built for the SHL hiring assessment.